Specialist Course - Course Dates Details Hosting Book a Place Application Form

 More Info - NEW Cancer Rehab Cardiac Rehab Phase IV Pulmonary Rehab Obesity & Diabetes Lower Back Pain Mental Health

 Helping Lung Disease Patients After Hospitalisation

-WRIGHT Foundation Research are the UK leader of specialist health and exercise training courses for health and exercise professionals in dealing with chronic health problems.
+WRIGHT Foundation are the UK leader of specialist health and exercise training courses for health and exercise professionals in dealing with chronic health problems.

 It is aimed at spreading throughout the UK, centres which can provide classes with instructors fully qualified to ensure the safety and well being of Pulmonary Sufferers in a community setting, such as leisure centres, clubs and the local community.

 Exercise professionals will be trained in exercise techniques that can be used effectively with Pulmonary clients.
 The clients, who can suffer from a number of pulmonary conditions such as COPD, bronchitis, asthma or emphysema, are assisted through exercises that, when taken regularly under supervision, can make a significant difference.
 The exercises will enable the sufferer to lead a more normal life.

 Mr Murdo Wallace, President and Founder of WRIGHT Foundation welcomed the new initiative.
 "This unique joint venture will mark a difference to the lives of Pulmonary sufferers in the UK.
 We look forward to bringing this new rehabilitation system to fitness/leisure centres around the UK and eventually across Europe through the WRIGHT Foundation."

 WRIGHT Foundation is committed to benefiting health through proven exercise/activity interventions.